jcorbino/mole/JOSS/paper.md

 # Summary

-MOLE is a high quality (C++ & MATLAB) library that implements high-order mimetic operators.
-It provides discrete analogs of the most common vector calculus operators: Gradient, Divergence, Laplacian, and Curl.
-These operators (matrices) act on staggered grids (uniform and nonuniform) and they satisfy local and global conservation laws.
-These operators can be used to build codes to solve partial differential equations (PDEs).
+MOLE is a high-quality (C++ & MATLAB) library that implements high-order mimetic operators.
+It provides discrete analogs of the most common vector calculus operators: Divergence, Gradient, Curl, and Laplacian.
+These operators (matrices) act on staggered grids (uniform, nonuniform, and curvilinear) and they satisfy local and global conservation laws.
+MOLE's operators can be utilized to develop code for solving partial differential equations (PDEs).

 The mathematics are based on the work of [@Corbino].
 In addition, the user may find useful previous publications such as [@Castillo], in which similar operators are derived using a matrix analysis approach.